jkva/jkva.github.io/_posts/2015-07-25-trying-perl6-help-fix-a-bug.md

     7:58:31 PM	jkva  Shouldn't that be mocked?
     8:02:06 PM	jkva  Ah, I see on github it's on the agenda.
 Nvm.

 I was quite wrong here, actually.
-The DBIish author replied to me:
+The DBIish author (moritz) replied to me:

     8:30:00 PM	moritz  jkva: DBIish comes with the sqlite, mysql and postgres backends 8:30:26 PM	moritz  jkva: and it tries to run all of its tests, but skip those tests that it can't run due to missing libs